 Roughly 1,820 acres of the BNL site are developed for Laboratory work, leaving about 3,445 acres as undeveloped woodland.
 The neighboring communities are predominantly residential developments scattered among wooded acreage.
 Many of the neighborhoods are virtually hidden by screens of overgrown, vine-covered woodland that lines most of the roads and highways.
-The majority of the woods is not maintained and contains significant amounts of surface litter (i.e. leaves and other partially decomposed organic matter).
+The majority of the woods is not maintained and contains significant amounts of surface litter (e.g., leaves and other partially decomposed organic matter) and downed woody debris.